 ON THIS PAGE: You will find out more about changes and other things that can signal a problem that may need medical care.
 Use the menu to see other pages.

 People with bone sarcoma may experience the following symptoms or signs.
-Sometimes, people with bone sarcoma do not have any of these changes.
-Or, the cause of a symptom may be a different medical condition that is not cancer.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with bone sarcoma do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a different medical condition that is not cancer.

 When a bone tumor grows, it presses on healthy bone tissue and can destroy it, which causes the following symptoms: